- Taking out a commerical car loan is one option for businesses looking to purchase a new vehicle

 Business loan

-If a chattel mortgage isn’t the right commercial car loan for your business, a more traditional business loan might be able to provide the funds needed.
+If a chattel mortgage isn’t the right commercial car loan for your business, a more traditional standard business loan may be able to provide the funds needed.

-While business loans can be secured (making them notably similar to a chattel mortgage), they can also be unsecured.
-However, unsecured business loans typically offer higher interest rates.
+While business loans can be secured (making them similar to a chattel mortgage), they can also be unsecured which means the lender will provide funds that aren't tied to a specific asset.
+As we've covered, unsecured business loans typically come with higher interest rates.

 Business loans can come in all shapes and sizes.
-They generally start at just a few thousand dollars and extend into the millions, with loan terms varying between a couple of years to a handful of decades.
+They generally start at just a few thousand dollars and extend into the millions, with loan terms varying between a couple of years to decades.

-Pro: The sheer number of options available for businesses looking to secure finance through a business loan might make it a more flexible and customisable way to finance a commercial car than a chattel mortgage.
+- Greater flexibility: The sheer number of options available for businesses looking to secure finance through a business loan can make it a more flexible and customisable way to finance a commercial car than a chattel mortgage.

 Line of credit

-Another way a commercial entity can finance a new car – or many – is through a line of credit.
-Though, a line of credit typically isn’t designed to finance company cars.
+Another way a commercial entity can finance a new car – or many – is through a line of credit loan.
+However, it must be said, a line of credit typically isn’t designed to finance company cars.

-A line of credit grants a business access to a set amount of cash, while that business only pays interest on the cash it takes.
+A line of credit grants a business access to a set amount of cash, but the business only pays interest on the cash it takes.

 Businesses often find themselves at the mercy of ebbing and flowing cash flows and such a product can alleviate some of the stresses.